· Lincoln J Bicalho · Development · 24 min read

 private readonly ILogger<CustomAuthStateProvider> _logger;

-// Cache the authentication state for performance
+// Cache authentication state to avoid repeated token parsing

 private AuthenticationState? _cachedAuthState;